Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results and discussion

 The centrality dependence of the thirty-four different $\AC_{a,b}(m,n)$ and $\NAC_{a,b}(m,n)$ is shown in Fig.~\ref{fig:ALICEonly}.
 However, due to their large uncertainties, $\NAC_{4,1}(m,n)$ and $\NAC_{1,4}(m,n)$ are not presented here.

-As the results for $\AC_{a,b}(2,3)$ and $\AC_{a,b}(2,4)$ (Fig.~\ref{fig:ALICEonly}~(a) and~(c), respectively) present similar behaviors, albeit with different signs, they are here discussed together.
+As the results for $\AC_{a,b}(2,3)$ and $\AC_{a,b}(2,4)$ (Fig.~\ref{fig:ALICEonly}~(a) and~\ref{fig:ALICEonly}~(c), respectively) present similar behaviors, albeit with different signs, they are here discussed together.
+In the following lines, the notation ($m,n$) thus stands for both pairs of harmonics (2,3) and (2,4).
 A dependence of the magnitude of the genuine correlations on the cumulant order is observed.
 The results for $\SC(m,n) \equiv \AC_{1,1}(m,n)$ present the largest signals, followed by $\AC_{2,1}(m,n)$, while $\AC_{3,1}(m,n)$ and $\AC_{4,1}(m,n)$ are several orders of magnitude smaller.
 This decreasing effect is more pronounced for the mirror combinations $\AC_{b,a}(m,n)$ when compared to their respective counterparts.
-The splitting between the results for $\AC_{a,b}(m,n)$ and its mirror $\AC_{b,a}(m,n)$ is also present for $\NAC_{a,b}(2,3)$ and $\NAC_{a,b}(2,4)$ (Fig.~\ref{fig:ALICEonly}~(b) and~(d), respectively).
+The splitting between the results for $\AC_{a,b}(m,n)$ and its mirror $\AC_{b,a}(m,n)$ is also present for $\NAC_{a,b}(2,3)$ and $\NAC_{a,b}(2,4)$ (Fig.~\ref{fig:ALICEonly}~(b) and~\ref{fig:ALICEonly}~(d), respectively).
 While the results for $\NAC_{2,1}(2,3)$ and $\NAC_{3,1}(2,3)$ demonstrate a trend similar as $\NSC(2,3)$, albeit with smaller magnitudes, the ones for $\NAC_{2,1}(2,4)$ and $\NAC_{3,1}(2,4)$ are in good agreement with $\NSC(2,4)$ and deviate only in more peripheral collisions.
 In both panels, the mirror combinations (open markers) show an increase of the magnitude with the cumulant order.
-Finally, Fig.~\ref{fig:ALICEonly}~(e) and~(f) present the centrality dependence of the different orders of $\AC_{a,b}(3,4)$ and $\NAC_{a,b}(3,4)$, respectively.
+Finally, Figs.~\ref{fig:ALICEonly}~(e) and~\ref{fig:ALICEonly}~(f) present the centrality dependence of the different orders of $\AC_{a,b}(3,4)$ and $\NAC_{a,b}(3,4)$, respectively.
 The results for $\AC_{a,b}(3,4)$ present the same ordering of the magnitudes with the order of the AC itself, as observed in the two other pairs of harmonics.
 However, no splitting between $\AC_{a,1}(3,4)$ and $\AC_{1,a}(3,4)$ can be seen at any order $a = 1,\ldots,4$ within uncertainties.